Skip Rimsza

-Anton "Skip" Rimsza (born March 31, 1955, in Chicago, Illinois) is an American politician and was a mayor of Phoenix, Arizona from 1994 to 2004.
+Anton "Skip" Rimsza (born March 31, 1955) is an American politician and was the mayor of Phoenix, Arizona, from 1994 to 2004.

 Biography

-Skip Rimsza was born March 31, 1955 in Chicago, Illinois.
+Skip Rimsza was born March 31, 1955, in Chicago, Illinois.
 His parents were Anton Vincent Rimsza and Elizabeth Marie Rimsza, born Kenny.
 He was the 4th of 8 children.
 His family moved to Phoenix shortly after his birth.
 He attended Camelback High School and Phoenix College.
 He worked as a realtor in his father's company Tony Rimsza Realty prior to his election as mayor.
 Skip is an avid hunter and fisherman.
 He has 5 children: Brian, Jennifer, Nicole, Taylor and Alex.
 He was sworn in as mayor on November 4, 1994, following a special election held on October 25 to replace outgoing interim mayor Thelda Williams.
 Rimsza won reelection to a full term the following year during normal elections on October 3, and a second term on September 7, 1999.
 Limited to two full terms, Rimsza left office on January 2, 2004.